Hello, I am Takezawa of UTSUWABI, an online store selling Japanese tableware.

 We have introduced 30 stores in Tokyo.

-All of them are very particular about their selection and display, and you will want to visit them again and again.
+All of them are very particular about their product lineups and displays, and you will want to visit them again and again.

-We hope you will enjoy your daily table scene even more by finding your favorite vessels with your favorite table setting!
+Please enjoy your daily table scene more with your favorite tableware and your favorite table coordination!